-Name of related party HOLY STONE ENTERPRISE CO., LTD. (hereinafter to be referred as HOLY STONE) Relationship with the Company Same president as the Company
+Name of related party Relationship with the Company

+HOLY STONE ENTERPRISE CO., LTD. Same president as the Company

+(hereinafter to be referred as HOLY STONE)

-eMPIA Technology.
-Inc. A Subsidiary
+eMPIA Technology Corp.
+A Subsidiary

 MOS CO., Ltd. A Subsidiary

 Tiger Glory Limited A Subsidiary

 HAV Co., Ltd. A Subsidiary

 Empia Technology, Inc. A Subsidiary

 Aveo Technology Corp.
 A Subsidiary

-- (b) Significant transactions with related parties - (i) Sale of goods to related parties
+(b) Significant transactions with related parties

+(i) Sale of goods to related parties